otvam/pypeec/paper.md

 # Acknowledgments

-This work was supported by the Power Management Integration Center PMIC (NSF IUCRC) at Dartmouth College under Grant No. PMIC-062.
+This work was supported by the Power Management Integration Center (NSF IUCRC) at Dartmouth College under Grant No. PMIC-062.
 The authors would like to thank Yue (Will) Wu for discovering and reporting several bugs.

 # References